hdShang/arxiv-daily/docs/cs-LG/2025-06-25/papers/250620743v1-a-survey-of-ai-for-materials-science-foundation-models-llm-agents-da.md

 ---
 layout: default
-title: A Survey of AI for Materials Science: Foundation Models, LLM Agents, Datasets, and Tools
+title: "A Survey of AI for Materials Science: Foundation Models, LLM Agents, Datasets, and Tools"
 ---

 # A Survey of AI for Materials Science: Foundation Models, LLM Agents, Datasets, and Tools